ranger6/oneflow-ci/ci/README.md

 used when the `start` task is executed in the main pipeline?
 The answer is "the most recent version from the `main` resource (often the `main`, `master`, or `develop` branch depending on name preferences)."
 This might not be code identical to the `start/start.sh` on the (to be created) release branch.
-It might be "well ahead" of the commit where the release branch will start.
+It might be well ahead or behind that of the commit where the release branch will start.

 This is a bootstrap issue.
 Hence, the `start` definitions and scripts should be "handled with care" in order to preserve repeatable and auditable builds.
 The `start-release` job needs